Iam-Locy/The-effect-of-small-adapter-RNAs-on-the-evolution-of-a-population-of-functional-RNAs/README.md

-Report and files for the project on the effect ofsmall adapter RNAs on the evolution of a population of functional RNAs
+Report and files for the project on the effect of small adapter RNAs on the evolution of a population of functional RNAs

 The project was done by Kóródi Lőrinc from 2023/09 to 2024/01